Penne alla vodka with Prosciutto

-Indulge in the ultimate comfort food with this luxurious penne alla vodka that delivers restaurant-quality results in your own kitchen.
+Indulge in the ultimate comfort food with this luxurious penne alla vodka, delivering restaurant-quality results in your own kitchen.
 This creamy tomato sauce strikes the perfect balance between rich, velvety texture and bright tomato flavor, enhanced by the subtle complexity that vodka brings to the dish.
 With tender penne pasta, crispy prosciutto, and a silky sauce that clings beautifully to every bite, this recipe proves that exceptional Italian cuisine doesn’t require hours in the kitchen.

 penne alla vodka in a bowl.